Louise de La Vallière: Death

 Louise de La Vallière on her catafalque.

-At the end of her life, La Vallière suffered from headaches, sciatica, rheumatism, stomach problems, and other, unspecified internal ailments.
+At the end of her life, La Vallière suffered from headaches, sciatica, rheumatism, stomach problems, and other unspecified internal ailments.
 She tried to hide her pain and only complained of having to still live.
 She was permitted to rise two hours earlier than the others.
 She did so on 5 June 1710; at three in the morning, she was going to the chapel when pain overcame her.
 She leaned against a wall, unable to speak, and was found two hours later.
 Doctors performed bloodletting but concluded that she was dying.
 She refused to use linen instead of her usual coarse bedding.
-Seemingly happy about imminent death, she repeated the phrase, ‘expiring in the most severe pain, that is what befits a sinner’.
-At night, she asked for Extreme Unction, confessed and took communion.
+Seemingly happy about her imminent death, she repeated the phrase, "expiring in the most severe pain, that is what befits a sinner".
+At night, she asked for Extreme Unction, confessed, and took communion.
 Abbot Pirot administered the last rites around eleven in the morning.
 When Madame de Conti arrived, her mother could no longer speak.
 She died at noon on 6 June 1710.
 When the King was informed of La Vallière's death, he did not seem moved, saying that she had died for him the day she entered the convent.

-According to the convent's customs, La Vallière's body was displayed in the church behind the grille separating the enclosure.
-Crowds came to see her, and four nuns were necessary to handle the objects people asked to be touched to her body for a blessing.
+According to the convent's customs, La Vallière's body was displayed in the church behind the grille separating the nuns' enclosure.
+Crowds came to see her and four nuns were necessary to handle the objects people asked to be touched to her body for a blessing.
 When clergymen arrived to inter the corpse, the laypeople present prayed for La Vallière's intercession with God on their behalf.
 She was buried in the cemetery of the Carmelite nuns, a small headstone inscribed with her religious name marking the place.
 The cemetery, including her grave, was desecrated during the French Revolution.